-After you add your web services to Web Application Firewall (WAF), you can configure protection rules for the whitelist module to allow requests that match specified characteristics to bypass all or some protection modules such as the basic protection rule, IP address blacklist, custom rule, and scan protection modules.
+After you add your web services to Web Application Firewall (WAF), you can configure protection rules for the whitelist module to allow requests that match specified characteristics to bypass all or some protection modules such as the core protection rule, IP address blacklist, custom rule, and scan protection modules.
 This topic describes how to create a protection template of the whitelist module and add protection rules to the template.

 Background information